Jump To

 Exported report

-A consequency of the lean MVP was we had to launch with our most basic report design.
-Immediatly via our continuous research and business development partners, we received an influx of feedback that the report output was a letdown compared to the digital experience.
+A consequence of the lean MVP was we had to launch with our most basic report design.
+Immediately via our continuous research and business development partners, we received an influx of feedback that the report output was a letdown compared to the digital experience.

 While not a typical UX task, I ran solo designer for this project and served as proxy Product Owner as I was best placed to understand the exact requirements.

-As the company was undergoing a major rebrand during this time period, I had to liase closely with the brand team to ensure I was using the latest approved assets, and work closely with the developers to understand our current PDF softwares limitations
+As the company was undergoing a major rebrand during this time period, I had to liaise closely with the brand team to ensure I was using the latest approved assets, and work closely with the developers to understand our current PDF software limitations

-Based on internal technology feedback, rather than a big bang report redesign, I opted to deliver it icrementally.
+Based on internal technology feedback, rather than a big bang report redesign, I opted to deliver it incrementally.
 The biggest challenge was moving from a portrait to vertical layout, so developers completed this first in the old style.
-They then incrementally added new features we were missing like a cover page and contents while I liased with brand on the final look and feel.
-By the time we were ready to implement and release the final design, all the known technical hurdles had been overcome ensuring a smooth delivery.
+They then incrementally added new features we were missing like a cover page and contents while I liaised with brand on the final look and feel.
+By the time the team were ready to implement and release the final design, all the known technical hurdles had been overcome ensuring a smooth delivery.

 This change has been very well received internally and externally, as it was a relatively cheap project to run but instrumentally changed the user experience for the better, leading to us being described by users as market leading in the reporting space.